 #8.
 Refunds Certificates

 Under the GST system, you can expect refunds significantly faster.
 On submission of an appropriate application and the required paperwork, up to 80% of the return amount may be sanctioned immediately.
-Even with GST law, requirements of refund applications and credit amounts may be necessary, similar to the current Cenvat credit provisions.
+Even with the GST law, requirements of refund applications and credit amounts may be necessary, similar to the current Cenvat credit provisions.
 For CAs, this would mean consistent opportunities.

-There may be many more services available, the list above is merely an illustration.
+There may be many more services available the list above is merely an illustration.
 We must wait and see what new opportunities can emerge once the final GST bill and associated rules and regulations are enacted.

 How to Prepare for Client’s Services?